imjooo/Video-processing-with-YOLO-and-Emotion-Detection/README.md

 - If the height is greater than or equal to the threshold, the person is classified as an "Adult" or "Therapist."
 - ## Adjusting the Threshold:
 - The threshold value (280 pixels in this case) can be adjusted based on the specific context of the video or the expected size of children and adults in the footage.
-- you can refer the intern_task.ipynb notebook in the repository to find out how i approched the problem

 ## Notes